 In order to prove proper covalent attachment of a single polymer to an AFM cantilever tip different conditions have to be met.
 First, control AFM cantilevers are of significant importance and should be prepared for every functionalization.
 The functionalization process and the fluid cell for performing the experiments are only considered to be clean, if a small number of force-extension curves show stretches or plateaus in the control experiment (in the presented examples less than 2%).

 A clear stretching pattern with no further drops or maxima is essential for having proper single molecule stretching events.
 Additionally, the dependence of rupture force on the force loading rate at rupture or the complete elastic response of the stretching curve should be analyzed in order to exclude simultaneous desorption of multiple polymers59,60.
-For PEG and PNiPAM, 19% and 42% of the force-extension curves taken at different positions of the surface show such a stretching pattern, respectively.
+For PEG and PNiPAM, 19% and 42% of the force-extension curves taken at different positions of the surface showed such a stretching pattern, respectively.
 In order to obtain stretching events, the physisorption of the polymer to the respective underlying surface must be strong.
 Otherwise a plateau-like desorption event is observed.
 This is even more decisive for the detection of stretching events at high forces (up to 500 pN or more).
 As this strong physisorption is not met for every force-extension curve, the yield of such events is less than for pure plateau-like desorption events.
 As an alternative, strongly adhering groups such as catechols or chemisorption between polymer and underlying surface can be used.
 However, this requires the introduction of further functional groups or coupling sites at the polymer61,62.

 In fact, the mass (i.e., contour length) of the polymer provides a valuable fingerprint.
 Although the mass cannot directly be translated into the measured contour length for the following reasons, the length distribution is very valuable to define single-molecule events.
 In the case of a PNiPAM polymer with a low polydispersity (Ɖ = 1.28), we found significant differences in the extension values for the obtained stretching events (and thus in the polymer length) in the experiments.
 One reason for this could be the determination of the polymer length and its distribution.
 In size-exclusion chromatography (SEC), a relative weight of the target polymer is determined in comparison with standards like PS or poly (methyl methacrylate) (PMMA)63.
 The presumed relative weight is expected to deviate from the absolute molecular weight because the hydrodynamic radius of the target polymer and the standard can significantly differ.
 Additionally, the silane layer might be oligomerized by spurious water in toluene during the functionalization process.
 The attachment of such oligomers to the AFM cantilever tip leads to a more flexible layer with fewer anchor points64.
 Also, the attachment point of the polymer to the silicon layer might not necessarily be at the apex leading to a shift of the detected length values29.
 While a polymer model such as the wormlike chain (WLC) or the freely jointed chain (FJC) model cannot reproduce the respective force-extension behavior for PEG or PNiPAM properly over the entire extension range18,29,41,65,66, such a polymer model might be valuable for other polymeric and protein systems 10,15,67,68.